UserIsntAvailable/Silksong.EndingIndicators/README.md

 [Options]

 ## When the ending indicators should be displayed
+## Endings that are not yet completed, will be shown in a more transparent color
+# if `ShowAllIfAnyCompleted` or `ShowAll` are used.
 # Setting type: EndingDisplayOpts
 # Default value: OnlyCompleted
 # Acceptable values: OnlyCompleted, ShowAllIfAnyCompleted, ShowAll